 CRCOG is primarily looking to fund capital improvement projects that will substantially improve the physical condition of our transportation system (roads, bridges/major culverts), construct complete streets (transit, pedestrian and bicycle accommodations) or correct existing traffic problems related to congestion, safety (crashes), and geometry.
-The majority of funding is for reconstruction/major pavement rehabilitation projects, however separate funding is set-aside for minor pavement rehabilitation, stand-alone sidewalk, and bicycle and pedestrian projects.
+The majority of funding is for reconstruction projects, however separate funding is set-aside for pavement rehabilitation, standalone sidewalk, and bicycle and pedestrian projects.